SnowPilotOrg/etl/SPEC.md

 ## Glossary

-- **snowpilot_connector**: A component that can act as both a source and a destination for data, supporting discovery, extraction, and loading operations.
+- **Snowpilot connector**: A component that can act as both a source and a destination for data, supporting discovery, extraction, and loading operations.
 - **stream**: A collection of data, typically representing a table or API endpoint.
-- **discovery_mode**: A feature of connectors that allows programmatic discovery of available streams and their properties.
+- **Discovery**: A feature of connectors that allows programmatic discovery of available streams and their properties.
 - **json_schema**: A vocabulary that allows you to annotate and validate JSON documents.
-- **create**: An operation that allows for the creation of new records.
+- **create**: Also known as insert.
+An operation that allows for the creation of new records.
 - **update**: An operation that allows for updating existing records.
 - **upsert**: An operation that updates a record if it exists, or creates a new record if it doesn't exist.
 - **delete**: An operation that removes existing records.
 - **row**: A schema representing the structure of data for read operations.
 - **insert**: A schema defining the structure for creating new records.
 - **relationships**: Information describing how streams are related to each other, including foreign key constraints and cardinality.
-- **id**: A unique identifier for a data stream, used for programmatic reference and to unambiguously identify streams across the system.
+- **Stream id**: A unique identifier for a data stream, used for programmatic reference and to unambiguously identify streams across the system.
-- **name**: A human-readable name for a data stream, suitable for display in user interfaces or reports.
+- **Stream name**: A human-readable name for a data stream, suitable for display in user interfaces or reports.
-- **operation_schemas**: Specific schemas for different operations (row, insert, update, upsert, delete) within a stream.
+- **Operation schemas**: Specific schemas for different operations (row, insert, update, upsert, delete) within a stream.
 - **discover**: Subcommand for invoking the discovery mode of a Snowpilot connector (e.g., `snowpilot discover`).
 - **extract**: Subcommand for running a Snowpilot connector in extract (source) mode (e.g., `snowpilot extract --config config.json --stream=<stream_id> --fields=id,email,name`).
 - **load**: Subcommand for running a Snowpilot connector in load (destination) mode (e.g., `snowpilot load --config config.json --stream=<stream_id> --operation=<operation_name> --fields=email,firstname,lastname`).